uw-loci/Flamingo_Control/README.md

 ![Current status of GUI](https://github.com/uw-loci/Flamingo_Control/blob/main/images/GUI.png?raw=true)

 Find focus, go to position, and take IF snapshot are all funcitoning now.
 There is room to add new functionality.
 The graphical representation to the right is somewhat laggy, and may skip images.
+The display range adapts to the current image, always.
+Thus, the apparent intensity of each image displayed has no correlation to any other image.

 The thread then connects to the microscope and spins off four more threads to handle: